abelsj60/my-site/README.md

 As a result, the [App component](https://github.com/abelsj60/jamesabels.net/blob/master/app/App.jsx) state is larger than it might otherwise be so functionally unrelated sibling Components can track and participate in the animation sequence.
 A move to Redux or React Hooks may tighten this code.

-hello@jamesabels.net

 ---

-© 2019, James Abels LLC.
+Contact: hello@jamesabels.net ∙ © 2019, James Abels LLC.
 All rights reserved.